|

 Hang Time -

-Though I try and watch all the episodes I'm in, I've never seen my
+Though I try and watch all everything I act in, I've never seen my

 sitting right behind Coach Katowinski (Dick Butkus).
 In trying to see